 As is my custom here on heydayDo, I will provide links to all of the relevant sports science & medical resources, clinical studies, and nutritional data used in this article.

-I’ll provide the sport nutrition experts’ answer(s) to the question I posed in the title in just a bit.
+In just a bit I’ll provide the sport nutrition experts’ answer(s) to the question I posed earlier.

 As with many things in life, you’ll see that exactly “what happens” in an insufficient protein scenario depends on a few important things, so we need to get into those too.

 The downside of inadequate protein

 We’ll also look at what the potential side effects & health issues are that come with a diet that doesn’t have enough protein in it.